pngtree

 - Diet: Seasonal and local cuisine with little meat.
 Some of the food is produced and the land of the cooperative by professional gardeners.

-- General consumption: Very little waste is produced and only few new equipment purchased since most expensive equipments belong to the housing cooperative or condominium.
-Composting of organic waste for the vegetable gardeners of the housing project.
+- General consumption: Very little waste is produced and only few new equipments are purchased, since most of the expensive equipments with a long lifespan belong to the housing cooperative or condominium.
+Composting of organic waste for the vegetable gardeners.

 Simulation result: 1.9 tons of CO₂ per year and per person.
 That does not include French state services (1.6 tons of CO₂ per year).
 Such a way of life can therefore be considered sustainable, provided that the government and the industries also makes some efforts.
 In addition, the energy mix of countries exporting products to France must further decarbonize their economies in order to achieve 2 t CO₂ per year.

-Comparison: The "average" French citizen emits 9 t of CO2 (INSEE), the German 11 t, the American 15 t, a Chinese 7 t, an African outside South Africa 1.5 tons of CO2 (statistica).
+The "average" French citizen emits 9 t of CO2 per year (INSEE), the "average" German 11 t, the American 15 t, a Chinese 7 t, an African outside South Africa 1.5 tons of CO2 (statistica).

 We will begin to work out the detailed specifications of this project as soon as 8 households have expressed their interest.
 We are therefore looking for people interested in such a residents' cooperative or condominium.
 Curious or interested people can contact us via the contact menu of this website.
 We usually reply within a day.

-Photos of one of the available plots of 10'000 m²
+Photos of the available building land of 12'000 m²

 Terrain est automne b